hpurring/team-tracker/README.md

 - WHEN I choose to add an employee
 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database

-WHEN I choose to update an employee role
+- WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+Application allows users to update employee managers (2 points).

+Application allows users to view employees by manager (2 points).

+Application allows users to view employees by department (2 points).

+Application allows users to delete departments, roles, and employees (2 points for each).

+Application allows users to view the total utilized budget of a department—in other words, the combined salaries of all employees in that department (8 points).